Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

-**Instructions** - download the optional file manually and drop it into your *MO2 Downloads* folder, the fille will appear in your *Downloads* tab in MO2, right click on it and select `Query Info`, then merge the file with the main one.
+**Instructions** - download the optional file manually and drop it into your *MO2 Downloads* folder, the fille will appear in your *Downloads* tab in MO2, right click on it and select *Query Info*, then merge the file with the main one.

 ## [The Gray Cowl of Nocturnal - Add-Ons and Patches](https://www.nexusmods.com/skyrimspecialedition/mods/19724?tab=files)

 **Main files** - The Gray Cowl of Nocturnal SE - Addons and Patches 1.2

-**FOMOD** - Unofficial Skyrim Special Edition Patch, Delayed Start Patch, Weapons Armor Clothing and Clutter Fixes Patch.
+**FOMOD** - `Unofficial Skyrim Special Edition Patch, Delayed Start Patch, Weapons Armor Clothing and Clutter Fixes Patch`.

 ## [The Gray Cowl of Nocturnal Combo](https://www.nexusmods.com/skyrimspecialedition/mods/17831?tab=files)